 By Iris Stone

-In this ranking, we examine top value universities and colleges in Mississippi for 2015.
+In this ranking, we examine top value universities and colleges in Mississippi.

 Located right in the heart of the “Deep South,” Mississippi is characterized by deep accents, deep rivers, and yes – deep thinking!
 Any aspiring college student seriously concerned about affording their education should consider Mississippi, a state with lofty academic goals but lowly prices.
 On the one hand, colleges in this state represent a predictable mix of traditional public schools, private religious schools, and historic HBCUs.
 At the same time, the top universities in Mississippi do plenty to distinguish themselves from the pack, like Millsaps, which is a magnet for high achievers, and Ole Miss, which boasts a vibrant campus with competition and spirit to spare.